ygoe/ViewModelKit/README.md

 ### On*PropertyName*Changing

 This method may be defined for every property in your class.
 It will be called before the property value changes and has the chance to reject or alter the new value.
 If multiple methods with an acceptable signature exist, any one will be chosen and the others are ignored.

+This does not work for dependent get-only properties because their value is computed and changing it cannot be prevented.

 ##### Examples